jeffgillan/pdal_filters.csf/README.md

 `docker run -v $(pwd):/data jeffgillan/pdal_csf:1.0`

-Your if everything worked correctly, you should have a new file `odm_georeferenced_model.copc.copc.laz` in your present working directory.
+Your if everything worked correctly, you should have a new file `odm_georeferenced_model_filtered.copc.laz` in your present working directory.

 You can visualize and see the classification using https://viewer.copc.io/